cerse/2026-03-18-bayes/README.md

 The primary goal of the Community of Edinburgh Research Software Engineers (CERSE) is to invite active, interested Research Software Engineers (RSEs) to bootstrap and participate in a local community of practice.

+This meeting is a Software Showcase.
+A chance for us to discover and celebrate the software being developed at the University!

 ## Venue, Date, Time

 In the Bayes.Theorem (formerly G.03) at The Bayes Centre, 15:00-17:00, Wednesday 18th March 2026.